dingusxmcgee/dingusxmcgee.github.io/_posts/2023-03-17-Multi-Language-Script-Execution-Leads-to-Asyncrat.md

 Dnspy is great, just drag and drop and you're off to the races.

-Normally with a .exe in dnspy, you can right click the loaded module and choose "Go to entry point" this makes it very easy to determine where to start with a malicious file.
+Normally with a .exe or .dll in dnspy, you can right click the loaded module and choose "Go to entry point", which is the 'beginning' of the code to run, this makes it very easy to determine where to start with a malicious file.

 But there is no entry point here.
-However we already know from the powershell script that we want "NewPE.PE" and the method "Execute".
+This would make analysis more difficult, however we already know from the powershell script that we want "NewPE.PE" and the method "Execute".

 A telltale sign of an obfuscated binary right as we load it: